-Some questions have a different answer depending on whether you’re coming on a Les Arcs holiday week, or a Queyras trip.
+Some questions have a different answer depending on whether you’re coming on a Les Arcs holiday week, or a backcountry trip (Cathedral of Flow and the Tour du Mont Thabor trips).
 These are shown in table format.
 For all other questions, the answers are the same regardless of which holiday you choose.

 Click on a question: